shubham88fru/learning-kafka/README.md

 	3. Timestamp
 	4. Headers

-- Kafak topic cli is a command line utility to interact with kafka topics.
+- Kafka topic cli is a command line utility to interact with kafka topics.
 - Messages to topic sent with the same key are stored in the same partition and are ordered.
 And so, if we want to send messages on a topic in order, we need to send them with the same key.

 - A kafka producer can send messages to broken either synchronously or asynchronously.
 When sending a message synchronously, the producer service will wait for an ack from the broker before moving forward.
 While when sending asynchronously, its like a fire and forget scheme.

+- When kafka consumer reads messages from a topic, it can read messages from partitions in parallel.
+  Messages read from different partitions are not guaranteed to be ordered.
+However, messages read from the same partition are guaranteed to be ordered.

+- When there are multiple consumers reading from a topic, each consumer can read parallely from different partition.

 - Some commands: